 - Improved business skills of 200 traders and businesses directly and 5,000 indirectly, of which at least 30 per cent are women.

-- Around 5000 students and extension professionals trained in modern agroforestry.
+- Trained around 5,000 students and extension professionals in modern agroforestry.

-- Cumulative economic benefits to smallholders overtaking the AU$5 million investment at year four and reaching AU$25 million four years beyond the project life, by which time 100,000 people would have achieved food security and 120,000 exited poverty.
+- Contributed to cumulative economic benefits to smallholders overtaking the AU$5 million investment at year four and reached AU$25 million four years beyond the project life, by which time 100,000 people would have achieved food security and 120,000 exited poverty.